andreinocenti/laravel-file-s3-like/README.md

 This is a Laravel package that handles and make easy the upload, overwrite, delete, cdn purge of files and directories on AWS S3 like cloud storages.

-It supports a form uploaded file (UploadedFile) or a base64 file string
+It supports sending a file URL, a form uploaded file (UploadedFile) or a base64 file string.

+It supports generating a presigned url.

 ## Support